-Come float with us in the majesty of the Mountain Meadows Reservoir.
+Sierra Institute is interested in expanding our tours to include water based recreation.
+In tune with our Almanor Basin Water Trails, we invite you to come float with us in the majesty of the Mountain Meadows Reservoir.
 We’ll talk ecology, watch the birds and paddle around.
-More information once a date is set.
-Stay tuned.

 The Sierra Institute’s Center of Forestry offers outdoor educational tours that focus on natural resource management in the northern Sierra Nevada, highlighting the achievements of local forest and watershed groups and agencies.
 Other tours focus on the natural and cultural history of the area.